Information for Law Students

 Students with outstanding rental books will receive a reminder email on Wednesday, April 29th listing the titles they rented from the University Store.
 This email will explain the process for returning these books.
 In close conjunction with that email, students will also receive an email from UPS Worldship containing a prepaid shipping label that can be used to send their rental book(s) back to us.
 Students will be responsible for packing their books, affixing the prepaid label, and either dropping at a UPS dropbox/facility or arranging a carrier pickup.

-Students remaining on campus or in the Lexington area may return their rentals in person in the University Store.
-Please note that the store has limited hours during this period.
-Our current hours are Monday, Wednesday, and Friday from 11am to 2pm.
+Students remaining on campus or in the Lexington area may return their rentals in person at Mail Services.
+Please note the limited hours during this period.
+Current Mail Services hours are Monday through Friday from 11am to noon.
+They should be packaged with the student's name and ID number included inside the package.

 Returned rentals must be physically received by the University Store by Tuesday, May 12th.
 This means students should plan to mail their returns no later than Tuesday, May 5th to allow for adequate transit time.
 Rentals will be checked for condition, as always.
 Students who fail to return their book(s), or whose books are received in unacceptable condition, will have the appropriate costs charged to their student account.